HMS-Analytical-Software/SASUnit/README.md

 FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You can find a copy of the GNU General Public License in the file gpl.txt of the SASUnit distribution.
+You can find a copy of the GNU Lesser General Public License in the file LICENSE.md of the SASUnit distribution.
 If not, see http://www.gnu.org/licenses/.

 SASUnit requires SAS.
 SAS is a product and registered trademark of SAS